Table Of Contents:

 While it is normal to have vaginal discharge while you are pregnant, there are certain situations that may require immediate medical attention and you should speak to a doctor about it.
 Here are a few such situations that you should take note of and make sure to call your healthcare provider to understand what needs to be done:

 - You could have a simple white discharge from the vagina that does not have any odor but feels very uncomfortable.
-Some symptoms that you may notice with such a discharge could be pain while you go to the bathroom to pee, or pain if you are having sexual intercourse with your partner after your doctor has given you the confirmation to go ahead.
-You may also experience some pain, soreness, tenderness around your vaginal area.
+But you might have pain while you go to the bathroom to pee, or pain if you are having sexual intercourse with your partner you may also experience some pain, soreness, tenderness around your vaginal area.
 In some cases, you may notice that the opening of your vagina has an inflammation and may also look red.
 If you do notice these signs and symptoms, it could mean that you have a yeast infection.
 Make sure you speak to your doctor and understand what you should do as a precaution and for treatment.

-- Sometimes, you may notice a grayish or thin whitish discharge from your vagina that also has a distinctly unpleasant fishy odor.
-It typically happens when you have had sexual intercourse, and your discharge mixes with the semen from your partner.
-It could also point towards a type of vaginal infection that is known as bacterial vaginosis.
+- If the discharge points towards a type of vaginal infection that is known as bacterial vaginosis or trichomoniasis, .
 Make sure you stop any sexual activity for the time being and speak to your doctor about it first.

 Taking Care Of Vaginal Discharge During Pregnancy: